utuhiro78/merge-ut-dictionaries/README.md

 ## Overview

-Merge UT Dictionaries merges multiple UT dictionaries into one and modify the costs.
+Merge UT Dictionaries merges multiple Mozc UT dictionaries into one and modify the costs.

 ## License